martinit18/nested_fit/README.md

 ## Present version and history of the past versions

-The present version is 4.2
+The present version is 4.3alpha
 New features:
-- additional search methods : Uniform search around each live point and Slice Sampling
+- New (test) function : harmonic potential in 3D
+- Choice between different convergence methods : evidence or partition function

 Previous versions are:
+ - 4.2 Additional search methods : Uniform search around each live point and Slice Sampling
  - 4.1.1 New cluster recognition methods added
  - 4.0.3 2D data analysis for count-type XY \
  Computation acceleration for the 1D case introducing a mask instead of IF condition in the likelihood \